-127 Language of Correspondence and Records
+1.27 Language of Correspondence and Records

 All communications from the Contractor to the Project Manager shall be in the English language.
-All the English language.
+All books, timesheets, records, notes, drawings, documents, specifications and manufacturers' literature shall be in the English language.
 If any of the aforementioned is in another language a certified translation in English shall be submitted to the Project Manager.

-128 Standards and Regulations
+1.28 Standards and Regulations

-Each and every part of the Works shall be designed, constructed, manufactured, tested and installed in accordance with an internationally recognized standard, Code of Practice, or Regulation applicable to that part of the Works
+Each and every part of the Works shall be designed, constructed, manufactured, tested and installed in accordance with an internationally recognized standard, Code of Practice, or Regulation applicable to that part of the Works.